elliottgruzin/elliottgruzin/README.md

 <br/><img height="55px" src="https://user-images.githubusercontent.com/399657/68221862-17ceb980-ffb8-11e9-87d4-7b30b6488f16.png"/>
 linguistics
 <br/><img height="55px" src="https://user-images.githubusercontent.com/399657/68221862-17ceb980-ffb8-11e9-87d4-7b30b6488f16.png"/>
-and a whole lot of data management.
+and a whole lot of data preprocessing 🥲
 </div>
 <br/>

-### things i've done
+### ⚒️ some of the things i've done

-  some of my work includes
+    - **building chatbots from scratch:** <em>getting robots to talk to you</em>
+    - **training generative adversarial models:** <em>making models that fight each other to get better</em>
-    - unstructured turn taking ~~ _giving computers social skills__
+    - **predicting conversational turn taking:** <em>giving computers social skills</em>

-    - natural language understanding ~~ _getting your bot to understand what people want_
-    - building the chat aid from the IT crowd fit in with football lovers ~~ _did you see that ludicrous display last night_
+### my tutorials

+i love working in machine learning, but its easy to get too specialised, working in the same domains, with the same models.

+because of that, i've started a repo where i put my self-guided learning in tutorial form. maybe it'll be helpful to you as well!